splunk/public-o11y-docs/splunkplatform/centralized-rbac.rst

 How to set up centralized user and role management
 =================================================================================================

 You can set up centralized user and role management whether you already have Splunk Observability Cloud or not.
-If want to set up centralized user and role management but you do not have Splunk Observability Cloud yet, see the next section, :ref:`rbac-new-o11y-customers`.
+If you want to set up centralized user and role management but you do not have Splunk Observability Cloud yet, see the next section, :ref:`rbac-new-o11y-customers`.
 If you already have Splunk Observability Cloud, follow the instructions in :ref:`rbac-existing-o11y-customers` to set up centralized user and role management.

 .. _rbac-new-o11y-customers: